parente/labview-webcam/README.rst

 What can I use instead?
 =======================

-National Instruments offers a <a href="http://zone.ni.com/devzone/cda/epd/p/id/5030">free NI-IMAQ driver for USB cameras</a> that works in LabVIEW 7.1 or higher.
+National Instruments offers a `free NI-IMAQ driver for USB cameras <http://zone.ni.com/devzone/cda/epd/p/id/5030>`_ that works in LabVIEW 7.1 or higher.
 Please use it.

 But I still want your lib!
 ==========================